Best Speakerphones for Remote Work and Conference Calls in 2026

 • Six-microphone 360-degree array covers more people than most competitors at this price

-• 24-hour battery is the longest in this roundup — a full week of daily calls without charging
+• 24-hour battery is the longest in this roundup — charge once a week even with heavy daily use

 • USB-C connection provides direct call control without Bluetooth pairing

-• Price makes it practical to have one at the desk and one in a bag
+• Price makes it practical to keep one at the desk and one in a bag

 Cons